Company analysis

 Surplus assets and liabilities

-The business value is the value of the operational business and comprises of components such as:the operating assets of the business, working capital, intellectual property and goodwill.
+The business value is the value of the operational business and comprises of components such asthe operating assets of the business, working capital, intellectual property and goodwill.
 In other words, all the tangible and intangible assets that are required to operate the business.

-A company, however, may own assets that are not operational components of the busines, for example, trading investments, a private property or private vehicles.
+A company, however, may own assets that are not operational components of the business, for example, trading investments, a private property or private vehicles.
 These are referred to asnon-operating assets.
 They are not required in the operations of the business.
 They are surplus assets.

 To calculate the value of the company, the value of the surplus assets needs to be added to the value of the business.
+For example, the Company may have acquired a significant level of inventory just prior to the valuation date and so workingcapital is significantly above what would be considered normal operating requirements.

 Deducting debt

 Companies are often funded by both equity and debt.
 Where a company has debt, then to arrive at the value of the equity the market value of debt needs to be deducted.
+Debt may also include convertible notes.